Review and Plan Your Year

 B. To do less of in 2025

-C. To stop altogether
+C. To stop altogether3 Questions

-A 3 word phrase to influence how you will show up and make decisions for 2025.
+A 3 word phrase to influence how you will show up and make decisions for 2025.4 Tries to Choose Your Focus

-What is one word that could finish the sentence “2025 will be the year of ?
+What is one word that could finish the sentence “2025 will be the year of “?5 Ways You Can Thrive Without Goals

 Examples: verbally acknowledge others’ kindness and generosity, remember, right now, you have everything you need grow a garden and share the harvest with others dance and stretch every day (a few times a day), hold and hug your loved ones very close, learn something you’re afraid to learn, sleep in and wake up really slowly, always do what you say you’ll do, make gifts and food for others, always say how you’re feeling, go to places you’re invited to, send a handwritten note, sing, whisper, and giggle, walk barefoot in nature, ask for what you need, don’t make excuse, take responsibility , take a long bath call your mom, ask for help, drink water, show up, breathe, cook, nap, try, be.